W2LPC/W2LPC-CrowPanel-Shack-Monitor/README.md

 ESP32-S3 CrowPanel 7" Dual-Screen Shack Monitor
-W2LPC — Louis Corradi — Computer Geeks of America — LPC Systems LLC
+W2LPC — Lou Corradi — Computer Geeks of America
-South Plainfield, NJ — FN20in09

 OVERVIEW
-A dual-screen shack companion panel for the ThinkStation P330 built on the Elecrow CrowPanel 7" ESP32-S3 800x480 capacitive touch display.
+A dual-screen shack companion panel for the PC built on the Elecrow CrowPanel 7" ESP32-S3 800x480 capacitive touch display.
 Screen 1 displays a live glassmorphism-style system monitor showing CPU, RAM, GPU, disk, network, and top processes pulled from a Python psutil daemon running on the host PC.
 Screen 2 displays live HamQSL band conditions showing SFI, A-Index, K-Index, X-Ray flux, and per-band day/night propagation status.
 Data flows from the ThinkStation over WiFi via a Flask JSON endpoint.
 The ESP32 polls the daemon every second and renders the UI using LVGL v8.3.x at a locked 33 FPS.
 A full self-diagnostic boot sequence runs on every power-up.
 Each subsystem is checked in order — hardware, network, data sources, and LVGL framebuffer.
 Any RED failure halts boot and holds the error on screen.
 YELLOW warnings pass through without halting.
 No silent failures.
 Build time from hardware arrival to fully operational validated system: 18 hours.